What We Do

 - Certifies to the Tri-Councils that research at Saint Mary's University involving human subjects is carried out in an ethical manner;

-- Provides Certificates of Ethical Clearance valid for the period of one year, extendable via a Certificate of Continuation, approves modifications to research protocols, informed consent forms and relating supporting documents, approves adverse event reportings and officially closes research projects upon their completion.
+- Provides Certificates Research Ethics Clearance valid for the period of one year (365 days), extendable via a Certificate of Continuation, clears changes to cleared research, informed consent forms and relating supporting documents, clears reports of new information and unanticipated issues, annual status reports and end of study reports.

 No research with human participants shall begin before clearance is received from the University's Research Ethics Board.
 This includes the recruitment of research participants.